ljhanson/content/nikola-notes.md

+---
-Title: Nikola Setup Notes
+title: Nikola Setup Notes
-Date: 2021-03-23 22:47
+date: 2021-03-23
-Author: L.J.
+author: L.J.
 Hanson
-Slug: nikola-setup-notes
+slug: nikola-setup-notes
+---
 To get Pelican style metadata working in Nikola you must add the markdown metadata extension to your config.